-- · Medicines must not usually be administered unless a doctor, dentist, nurse or pharmacist has prescribed them for a child. - Medicine (both prescription and non-prescription medication) must only be administered to a child where written permission for that particular medicine had been obtained from the child' parent/carer.
+- Medicines must not usually be administered unless a doctor, dentist, nurse or pharmacist has prescribed them for a child. - Medicine (both prescription and non-prescription medication) must only be administered to a child where written permission for that particular medicine had been obtained from the child' parent/carer.

 Medicines are stored strictly in accordance with the product instructions and in the original container in which dispensed.
-They are kept in a locked cupboard in the designated Medical Room (clearly labelled) as appropriate.
-The keys are kept by a designated member of staff.
 A child's inhaler, kept in school in the unlikely event of need or when given as preventative treatment at specified times, is stored in the School Office.
 When a child is likely to need their inhaler at times in the day, the inhaler is kept in the child's classroom in a safe place, known to all staff, out of the reach of the children.
 All medicines and creams are marked with the child's name.